The Cruising Experience

 Safety and Accessibility

 The boat has certain features to make it accessible to the elderly or very young.
 The stern deck has no open sides, with lockable waist high tow path access doors, thus ensuring a safe and steady environment for all ages.
 The bow deck has no open sides, with seating all round.
-There are four steps down into the boat from the stern, and two steps down from the bow deck.
-There are specially fitted grab rails to assist entrance down the bow steps.
+There are 2 steps up to the bow deck from the saloon with grab rails either side to assist.
+There are four steps down from the aft deck into the galley also with grab rails to assist.

 Infirm or mobility impaired guests may need to be accompanied by a suitable adult to ensure safety on board and assistance in accessing and leaving the boat safely.